netZoo/netZooR/README.md

 # build documentation website
 pkgdown::build_site()
 # devtools::build()

+# Install and build the package using devtools
+devtools::build()
+devtools::install()

 # CMD check, if passed all tests here, it means this package is ready to pull request to the devel branch.
 Otherwise, fix the bug before pulling request.
 devtools::check()